LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

 ### Creating a new workday item

-1. Access the Scheduling library on your LiveEngage account.
+1. Access the Scheduling library on your LivePerson Conversational Cloud account.
 2. Click “Add new”
 3. Fill in the Schedule item name, description (optional) and timezone
 4. Define the hours of operation for each day of the week.